MDP Playground: An Analysis and Debug Testbed for Reinforcement Learning: Experimenting with MDP Playground

-We discuss in detail various experiments along with how they may be used to design new agents and to debug existing agents.
-For the experiments, we set $|S|$ and $|A|$ to $8$ and the \textit{terminal state density} to $0.25$.
-The \textit{reward scale} is set to $1.0$ whenever a reward is given by the environment.
-We evaluated \textit{Rllib} implementations \citep{ray_liang2017rllib} of DQN \citep{dqn_mnih2013playing}, Rainbow DQN \citep{hessel2017rainbow}, A3C \citep{a3c_mnih2016asynchronous} on discrete environments and DDPG \citep{ddpg_lillicrap2015continuous}, TD3 \citep{td3_fujimoto2018} and SAC \citep{sac_haarnoja2018} on continuous environments over grids of values for the dimensions.
-Hyperparameters and the tuning procedure used are available in Appendix \ref{sec:hpo_append}.
-We used fully connected networks except for pixel-based representations where we used Convolutional Neural Networks (CNNs) \citep{cnn_lecun-nc89}.
+We used the following experimental setup for this section. \textbf{Agents}: We evaluated \textit{Rllib} implementations \shortcite{ray_liang2017rllib} of DQN \shortcite{dqn_mnih2013playing}, Rainbow DQN \shortcite{hessel2017rainbow}, and A3C \shortcite{a3c_mnih2016asynchronous} on discrete environments and DDPG \shortcite{ddpg_lillicrap2015continuous}, TD3 \shortcite{td3_fujimoto2018} and SAC \shortcite{sac_haarnoja2018} on continuous environments over grids of values for the dimensions of hardness. \chngdjair{The information state used by the agent was always the observation given out by the environment.} Hyperparameters (including neural network architectures used) and the tuning procedure used are specified in Appendices \ref{sec:hpo_append} and \ref{sec:append_tuned_hyperparams}.
+We used fully connected networks except for image representations where we used Convolutional Neural Networks (CNNs).